 Miloš Rose is a delicacy on its own.
 Made also from Plavac Mali, this is a rose wine made to accompany grilled meat without a hitch.

 You won’t believe how good the combination of fusilli pasta, walnuts and chocolate gets in a traditional desert makaron.
-Although it sounds unusual, you’ll be happy you have listened to us!
+Although it sounds unusual, you’ll be happy you listened to us!

 Peninsula Wine Bar & Shop

-When in the mood for casual hangout with your friends, this is one of the most popular wine bars on the peninsula.
+When in the mood for a casual hangout with your friends, this is one of the most popular wine bars on the peninsula.
 The main reason is a great atmosphere and hosts that give you a warm welcome and a selection of the best wines produced on the Pelješac.

-This wine bar and a shop has around 60 wines, hardly reachable elsewhere.
+This wine bar and shop has around 60 wines, hardly reachable elsewhere.
 Cold cuts to go with the glass of wine or if you call in advance you can arrange more serious food.

 Korta Katarina Winery